-Babka is a brioche dough that gets filled, rolled, twisted, and baked a loaf pan.
-A common treat in many Jewish households, this bread is perfect for breakfast or as a dessert treat!
+This Chocolate Espresso Babka is made with an enriched brioche dough that gets filled, rolled, twisted, and baked a loaf pan.
+The origin and history of babka is that it is an iconic treat and dessert in many Jewish households, specifically for holidays or religious traditions.

-And this Chocolate Espresso Babka is a sight to behold!
-While it may appear to look complicated, it’s basically just a cinnamon roll process in a slightly different form.
-Totally doable and you’ll be questioning why you haven’t tried your hand at it sooner!
+Chocolate babka is truly a sight to behold and is the ultimate loaf, in my opinion.
+While it may appear to look complicated, it's actually quite easy!
+It's basically the same process as a cinnamon roll, just shaped in a slightly different form.
+Totally doable and you'll be questioning why you haven't tried your hand at it sooner!

 Most ingredients are pantry staples, but here are a few notable particulars:

 - Cocoa powder.
-For this recipe, I chose to use Dutch processed.
+This recipe uses Dutch processed.
 It is a darker cocoa powder and produces a deeper flavor.
 If you only have natural cocoa powder, that is perfectly fine!
+Look for Hershey's Special Dark Cocoa in the grocery store for the dutch-processed version.

 - Espresso powder.
 If you can't find espresso powder, instant coffee will also work!
 Do not substitute liquid espresso or coffee for the powder.

 - Chocolate.
-You can either use chopped chocolate (60-70% cacao) or these espresso chocolate chips.
+You can either use chopped chocolate (60-70% cacao), chocolate chips, or these espresso chocolate chips.
 If using the espresso chips, still add an additional 1 teaspoon of espresso powder.

-While adding the butter, the dough will go from looking shaggy and dry, to wet and super butter-y, to a beautifully soft, supple dough.
-The process will take about 5-7 minutes.
-You will know the dough is ready when it completely “cleans” the bowl.
+You will know the dough is ready when it completely "cleans" the bowl.
 Meaning, the dough will naturally stop sticking to the sides and will pull away.
-You’ll also hear the dough slapping the sides, and this is when you know it’s just about there!
+You'll also likely hear the dough slapping the sides, and this is when you know it's just about there!

 The Babka Twist

-As soon as the babka comes out of the oven, brush or spoon the espresso simple syrup all over the mixture, then let cool.
+As soon as the babka comes out of the oven, brush or spoon the espresso simple syrup (use all of it!) all over the babka, then let cool.
 Enjoy slightly warm or at room temperature.
+I recommend using a serrated knife to cut the babka.

 This chocolate espresso babka will last for about 3 days at room temperature.
 After that, the quality significantly diminishes and becomes hard and dry.
 Store the babka tightly covered in foil, and slice off pieces as needed.
 P.s. if it does get stale, turn it into french toast!